EyeBallTank/PROJECT-NORTUBEL-main-ish/README.md

 * jeanmakesgames (Used tutorial video on level portals)
 * matinator9185/MateuSai (Used tutorial video on the checkpoint system)
 * kidscancode (Used an article of theirs as reference for implementing Comp4's ice physics)
+* MakeHuman/MPFB2 and Posemaniacs (References/resources for art)
+* Krita (Main art software i use)
+* Various art tutorials from certain channels and artists (Taco1704, Start_yujil, Mikeymegamega, Marc Brunet, ProkoTV, Akihito Yoshitomi, Chommang, Mmmmonexx, tbchoi5020, hodraw_official, Manga_Materials and more)

-# ALSO: Feel free to give me Github related tips in general.
+# ALSO: Feel free to give me Github and Godot related tips in general.
 I'm still a newcomer at this because of my complicated schedule, so i'm a bit behind.
 Let's hope 2023 will be a more productive year.